Knowledge base

 Get help

-Unfortunately, it is not possible to specify exactly where in the script these lines of code should be inserted.
+Unfortunately, it is impossible to specify exactly where in the script these lines of code should be inserted.

-If this method causes issues (for example, when importing multiple CSV files simultaneously without an error message), it is possible that the table structure or field indexing is the cause.
+If this method causes problems (for example, when importing multiple CSV files simultaneously without any error messages), the structure of the tables or the indexing of the fields may be the cause.
 In this case, contact your webmaster for verification.

 Has this FAQ been helpful?

-- … the site visible at the domain address is hacked, leading to the mass sending of fraudulent emails,
+• … the website accessible at the domain's address is hacked, leading to the mass sending of fraudulent emails,

 Has this FAQ been helpful?